"When a woman tells the truth, she is creating the possibility for more truth around her."

 Dianna E. Anderson is freelance journalist, author, and activist in women's issues around the world.
-She holds an MA in English Lit from Baylor University and is in the process of completing her MSt. in Women's Studies at Oxford University, where she serves as Women's Representative for her college graduate community and as the co-editor in chief of the St. Anne's Academic Review.
+She holds a Master of Arts in English Lit from Baylor University in Texas and a Master of Studies in Women's Studies from Oxford University in Oxford, UK.

 She is originally from Sioux Falls, SD, and has lived all over the world, including Japan, the UK, and Chicago and Texas.
 Her work focuses on the intersection of theology, feminism, violence, and LGBT issues.
 She also works part-time as a writing tutor, babysitter, and jack of all trades.